 His work has been published in a range of academic journals, including: Journal of Marketing Management, Mathematical Algorithms, Journal of Heuristics, Marketing Theory, European Journal of Marketing, Journal of the Operational Research Society, and Computers and Operations Research.

-Alan’s recent work has focussed on the application of operational research in the area of branding to further develop techniques for brand mapping and is now being extended into related areas in retailing.
+Alan’s recent work has focused on the application of operational research in the area of branding to further develop techniques for brand mapping and is now being extended into related areas in retailing.